avaira77/pq-ietf-usecase/draft-vaira-lamps-pq-use-cases.md

 ## Problem Statement

-Ensuring security of long lived digital signatures is a key aspect.
-Post-quantum cryptographic signature algorithm NIST round 3 finalists have been defined.
-Concerns regarding the long-term security, e.g., 10+ years, still remain.
-To date, only stateful Hash-Based Signature schemes are considered secure.
+The transition to post-quantum cryptography poses a distinctive challenge in the domain of modern digital cryptography.
+This peculiarity stems from the absence of complete trust in both the outgoing and incoming cryptographic algorithms, crucial for ensuring data security throughout their required lifespans.
+This is of particular significance in guaranteeing the security of long-lived digital signatures, which are integral to secure software update workflows and manufacturer certificates, among other applications.
+Despite having NIST finalists for post-quantum cryptographic signature algorithms, concerns persist regarding their long-term security.
+At present, only stateful Hash-Based Signature schemes are considered secure.
-Regulatory bodies mandate the inclusion of post-quantum cryptographic, and in some case of hybrid cryptography (TODO: add references), to prepare for the quantum threat.
+At the same time, regulatory bodies (TODO: add references) mandate the incorporation of post-quantum cryptographic techniques, and in some cases, hybrid cryptography, as a proactive response to the quantum threat.
+As of now, the most effective strategies for transitioning to protect long-lasting digital signatures across diverse usage scenarios remain uncertain.
-To date, the optimal migration mechanisms, to ensure the security of long-lived digital signatures across diverse use cases, has still to be identified.

 ## Scope